anniezh12/hiring-engineers/answers.md

 The `Ruby APM tracer` sends trace data through the Datadog Agent

-   1. In my datadog account, I navigate to `APM` menu tab, choose docs and select framework for example I chose 'Rails'
+   1. In my datadog account, I navigated to `APM` menu tab, chose `docs` and selected a framework.
+For example I chose `Rails`.

 ![configuring apm](images/collecting-apm-data/configuring-apm-using-rails.png)

-   I followed the instruction as follows:
+I implemented the instruction as follows:

 a.
 I added `gem 'ddtrace'` in the `DataDogApmRails/Gemfile` and then installed it using `$ bundle install`

 b.
 I created a `datadog-tracer.rb` file in  `DataDogApmRails/config/initializers`, and placed the following code in it

 ```
          Rails.configuration.datadog_trace = {